jacekkowalczyk82/jacekkowalczyk82.github.io/_posts/2019-03-07-how-to-install-openbsd64-with-dwm.markdown

 ---

-Baic installation of the OpenBSD 6.4 is straightforward.
+Basic installation of the OpenBSD 6.4 is straightforward.
 For most installer questions you just press Enter.

 When OpenBSD is booted from instalation image, it will start ask questions: